 While complications are rare, they can and do happen.
 This can range from a bruise or swelling that lasts a little longer than anticipated, to asymmetry in the face, to more serious issues like allergy, infection, vessel occlusion and retinal artery occlusion.
 Thankfully, these more serious complications are extremely rare.

-No, injectable moisturiser is used to improve the texture and tone of the skin and does not give additional volume, nor does it affect the way a muscle works as Botox would.
+No, injectable moisturiser is used to improve the texture and tone of the skin and does not give additional volume, nor does it affect the way a muscle works as wrinkle relaxation would.

-Yes, absolutely, and it is very common to combine injectable moisturisers with traditional dermal fillers, Botox, ULTRAcel or any other cosmetic treatment.
+Yes, absolutely, and it is very common to combine injectable moisturisers with traditional dermal fillers, wrinkle relaxation, ULTRAcel or any other cosmetic treatment.

 All are effective; sometimes it’s better to combine the type of treatment carried out in order to get the best results.